xocite/plktio/src/posts/2019/August/rhcsa-prep-p2.md

 ```

 # [ET.6] Archive, compress, unpack, and uncompress files using tar, star, gzip, and bzip2
+The tar command is the default and lauded command to package sets of files and directories together as well as compress them.
+The default and preferred compression format is `bzip2`.
+It can be used with tar or separately.

+## tar
+Modern day `tar` has sane defaults and an invocation with `xf` will usually decompress any file it can handle: `tar xf file`.

+More options:
+* `c`: create.
+Usually followed by `f` to indicate the filename of the new tarball.
+* `x`: extract.
+* `a`: append
+* `d`: delete
+* `v`: verbose

+## bzip2
+If you receive a bzipped file, you can use bzip2 to decompress them in the current directory - which will result in a file named the same sans the bz2 extension.

 # [ET.7] Create and edit text files
 Become familiar with vi and ed just in case you are dropped into an emergency